National Historical Park

 Mammoth Cave, KY

 Mammoth Cave National Park preserves the cave system and a part of the Green River valley and hilly country of south central Kentucky.
-This is the world's longest known cave system, with more than 400 miles explored.
+This is the world's longest known cave system, with more than 400 miles (643 km) explored.
 Early guide Stephen Bishop called the cave a "grand, gloomy and peculiar place," but its vast chambers and complex labyrinths have earned its name - Mammoth.

 National Historic Trail

 Remember and commemorate the survival of the Cherokee people, forcefully removed from their homelands in Georgia, Alabama, and Tennessee to live in Indian Territory, now Oklahoma.
 They traveled by foot, horse, wagon, or steamboat in 1838-1839.

 - 5 National Parks